DerwenAI/pynock/README.md

 This approach also supports distributed partitions based on Arrow/Parquet which can scale to very large (+1 T node) graphs.

-Note that the `nock` library does not provide any support for graph computation or querying, merely for manipulating and validating serialization formats.
+Note that the `pynock` library does not provide any support for graph computation or querying, merely for manipulating and validating serialization formats.